Amahl and the Night Visitor on DVD

 It was then, he said, that the idea came to him, as he was flooded with memories of his childhood in Italy where it was the Three Kings, and not Santa Claus, who brought presents to children at Christmastime.
 There was another detail of his childhood that he did not mention at the time – that as a young boy he had been a cripple, suffering from a lame leg until he was taken to a statue of a Madonna at a nearby church, whereupon his leg was healed.

 With this, the story – now titled Amahl and the Night Visitors – began to take shape.
 Rosemary Kuhlmann, who had appeared in Menotti’s The Consul, was cast in the role of Amahl’s mother.
-The mother was nameless, as was typical of many characters in Menotti operas, who were often identified only by their jobs or titles.
-The role was simply referred to as “Amahl’s Mother.”
+(As was typical of many characters in Menotti operas, who were often identified only by their jobs or titles, the role was simply referred to as “Amahl’s Mother.”)
 Andrew McKinley, David Aitken and Leon Lisher were cast as the Three Kings, Kaspar, Melchior, and Balthazar.
-Menotti joked that his brother had always believed one of the kings was deaf, as he never got all the presents he’d asked for; charmingly, Menotti portrayed Kaspar as being hard of hearing.
+(Menotti would later joke that his brother had always believed one of the kings was deaf since he never got all the presents he’d asked for; charmingly, Menotti portrayed Kaspar as being hard of hearing.)
 Frances Monachino was cast as the Page to the kings.

 In the title role of Amahl, Menotti selected 12-year-old Chet Allen, a boy soprano with the famed Columbus Boychoir (now known as the American Boychoir) of Princeton, New Jersey.
 Thomas Schippers, who had conducted a long run of The Consul on Broadway (yes, Menotti’s operas played in the “legitimate theater”) was chosen to conduct.
 Kirk Browning, who had directed several NBC opera productions, would helm Amahl as well.